MoiColl/jupyter_cluster/README.md

 This is a bash script to run a jupyter lab on a slurm cluster (GenomeDK) and connect to the node where it is running from your local computer and open it on the Chrome browser.

 > NOTE: There is a much better package, easy to use and conda installable called [slurm-jupyter](https://github.com/kaspermunch/slurm-jupyter).
-In fact, this repo is highly inpired by slurm-jupyter.
+In fact, this repo is highly inspired by slurm-jupyter.
 I recomend you use that one.
 The only advatage of jupyter cluster is that is more basic, and thus, probably easier to customize.

 In more detail, the script `jupyter_cluster.sh` will submit to `slurm` a job `job.sh` on the cluster.
 The job submitted will run `jupyter lab`.
 Then, `shiny_cluster` will check periodically if the job started running.
 Once it does, it creates a shh tunnel which connects to the node in which the job is running on the cluster.
 Finally, it opens the jupyter lab to the Chrome browser of your local machine.